awsdocs/aws-freertos-docs/doc_source/userguide/getting_started_xilinx.md

 ## Troubleshooting<a name="xilinx-troubleshooting"></a>

-If you encounter build errors that are related to incorrect paths, try to clean and rebuild the project, as described in [Build the Amazon FreeRTOS Demo Project](#xilinx-freertos-build-project)\.
+If you encounter build errors that are related to incorrect paths, try to clean and rebuild the project, as described in [Build the FreeRTOS Demo Project](#xilinx-freertos-build-project)\.

 If you are using Windows, make sure that you use forward slashes when you set the string substitution variables in the Windows XSDK IDE\.

-For general troubleshooting information about Getting Started with Amazon FreeRTOS, see [Troubleshooting Getting Started](gsg-troubleshooting.md)\.
+For general troubleshooting information about Getting Started with FreeRTOS, see [Troubleshooting Getting Started](gsg-troubleshooting.md)\.